AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

 In order to quantitatively compare the reconstructed and real fields, we compute the coefficients, $C_f$, through Eq.~\ref{eq:tc} for various velocity components.
 The resulting coefficients are summarized in Tab.~\ref{tab:cfv}, estimated by averaging over 27 test sets, each with the box size of side 625 ${\rm Mpc}/h$.
-Our proposed UNet model has excellent performance in terms of the linear correlation in real-space domain, demonstrating that the network produces high-fidelity reconstructions in $\bm{v}$, $\theta$ and $\bm{\omega}$, with $C_f$ in the range of [0.71, 0.65].
+Our proposed UNet model has excellent performance in terms of the linear correlation in real-space domain, demonstrating that the network produces high-fidelity reconstructions in $\bm{v}$, $\theta$ and $\bm{\omega}$, with $C_f$ calculated based on the magnitudes of velocity, vorticity, and divergence. in the range of [0.94, 0.78].
 As seen, the reconstruction in $\bm{\omega}$ is almost as good as in the other components, which indicates that the UNet model can give a good prediction for the vorticity field with complicated morphological properties.

 To further test the reconstructed velocity field with the ground truth, in Fig.~\ref{fig:v_delta}, a visual inspection for {\it the joint probability distributions of density-divergence and density-vorticity} are shown.
 Obviously, all predictions are in good agreement with the the true values, even in the very high density regions ($\delta \gg 1$).
 Furthermore, we find that, for a given $\delta$, the reconstructed distributions appear slightly narrower than the true ones.
 This is probably because the neural network would slightly lose some random perturbation information when learning and compressing the information in the training sets.